Javascript shift() method removes the item at the zeroeth index and shifts the values at consecutive indexes down, then returns that removed value.

 The array shift() is a built-in JavaScript function that removes the first element from the array and returns that deleted item.
-The array.shift() method does not accept any argument.
+The syntax for shift() is array.shift(), which does not accept any parameters and changes the array’s length.

 Syntax